Who Can Apply

 - Provide evidence of successfully completing an undergraduate statistics course with a grade of B or better within five years of applying and prior to matriculation.
 The credit-bearing course may have been part of the undergraduate degree program.
 Note: continuing education courses will not satisfy this requirement.

 - PLEASE NOTE: BSN to DNP students at Carolina are required to enroll full-time (at least nine credit hours per semester).

 - Possess a cumulative grade point average of 3.25 or greater in graduate coursework

-- Hold a current unencumbered license as a Registered Nurse (NC License or a compact state equivalent is required upon entry into the program) and, if applicable, verification of current certification as an advanced practice registered nurse.
+- An active unencumbered license to practice as a registered nurse in North Carolina or compact state and, if applicable, verification of current certification as an advanced practice registered nurse.

 - Eligible to return to any institutions of higher learning previously attended.

 - A completed DNP Verification of Precepted Clinical Hours Form.
 The top of the form is to be completed by the applicant, while the bottom is to be completed by a school official from the college or university you received your MSN degree from.
 Please upload this form in NursingCAS under Program Documents as “Other.”

 - Within three years of applying and prior to matriculation, have a minimum of one year of full-time, paid clinical work experience as a Registered Nurse.